 Light to moderate rain likely over country

-Light to moderate rain or thundershowers accompanied by temporary gusty wind is likely to occur in many places over the country.
+Light to moderate rain or thundershowers accompanied by temporary gusty wind is likely to occur in many places of the country.

-"Light to moderate rain/thunder showers accompanied by temporary gusty wind is likely to occur at many places over Rangpur, Mymensingh, Chattogram and Sylhet divisions and at a few places over Rajshahi, Dhaka, Khulna and Barishal divisions with moderately heavy to heavy falls at places over the country", said a met office weather forecast for the next 24 hours begins from 9am today.
+"Light to moderate rain or thundershowers accompanied by temporary gusty wind is likely to occur at many places over Rangpur, Mymensingh, Khulna, Barishal, Chattogram and Sylhet divisions and at a few places over Rajshahi and Dhaka divisions with moderately heavy to heavy falls at places over the country", said a met office weather forecast for the next 24 hours begins from 9am today.

+A mild heat wave is sweeping over the regions of Rashahi, Pabna and Chuadanga and it may continue.

 Day and night temperatures may remain nearly unchanged over the country.

-The country's maximum temperature on Saturday was recorded as 35.0 degrees Celsius jointly at Tangail and Srimangal and the minimum temperature today was recorded by 25.0 degree Celsius at Kutubdia.

-Country's maximum rainfall for the last twenty-four hours till 6am today was recorded by 24 millimetres (mm) at Dimla.
+The country's highest temperature on Monday was recorded at 37.0 degrees Celsius jointly at Rajshahi and Ishurdi and the lowest temperature today was recorded at 24.0 degrees Celsius at Bandarban.
+The highest rainfall for the last twenty-four hours till 6am today (11 July) was recorded by 77 millimetres (mm) at Hatiya.